sjpfenninger/modelling-energy-systems/appendix/parametric-uncertainty-appendix.md

 # Additional material on parametric uncertainty

 There is much uncertainty surrounding future developments in technology, economics, and policy.
-For example, think of the uncertainty involved in forecasting natural gas prices and the impact a global pandemic or regional war can have on prices {cite:p}`justinresearch`.
+For example, think of the uncertainty involved in forecasting natural gas prices and the impact a global pandemic or regional war can have on prices.
 It is important to account for uncertainty in modelling in order to make predictions of the future.
-This appendix gives a brief overview of uncertainty in energy system optimisation models, including: characterising (or quantifying) uncertainty, analysing uncertainty (sensitivity analysis and robustness analysis), and two additional approaches to optimisation under uncertainty (robust optimisation and modelling to generate alternatives).
+We already discussed one way to address uncertainty in {numref}`content:uncert:stochastic-programming`: stochastic programming.
+This appendix gives a brief overview of other aspects of uncertainty in energy system optimisation models, including: characterising (or quantifying) uncertainty, analysing uncertainty (sensitivity analysis and robustness analysis), and two additional approaches to optimisation under uncertainty (robust optimisation and modelling to generate alternatives).

 ## Optimisation problem with parametric uncertainty
-Recall the optimisation problem we aim to solve:
+Recall from {numref}`content:uncert:optimisation-problem` the optimisation problem we aim to solve:
 ```{math}
 :label: eqn:optimisation
 \begin{align}